costs-to-expect/api-docs/category/PATCH.md

 Name | Type | Description
 ---|---|---
-name | string | The name of the resource type description | string | A description of the resource type data | json | An optional json object public | boolean | Should the resource type be publicly visible, defaults to false
+name | string | The name of the category description | string | A description of the category

 ## Responses